John F. Kihlstrom

 Note: An edited version of this chapter was published in R.J.
 Sternberg (Ed.), Handbook of intelligence, 2nd ed. (pp. 359-379).
 Cambridge, U.K.: Cambridge University Press, 2000; an updated appeared in the 3rd ed., 2011.

-Link to a Czech translation of this page by Jane Air.
+Link to a Czech translation by Jane Air.

 The capacity to know oneself and to know others is an inalienable a part of the human condition as is the capacity to know objects or sounds, and it deserves to be investigated no less than these other "less charged" forms.Howard Gardner (1983, p.
 243)